indiesoftby/defold-yagames/README.md

 [Yandex.Games](https://yandex.com/games/) is a collection of browser HTML5 games for smartphones, computers, tablets, and TVs.
 The games are available in Yandex Browser and the Yandex app.
 Games from the catalog are displayed in Yandex recommendation systems, which have a total audience of more than 50 million users per month.

-You can check [here](https://radar.yandex.ru/yandex) the size of Yandex.Games audience.
-The platform is constantly growing.

 ## Installation

 You can use it in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
-Open your `game.project` file and in the dependencies field add **a link to the ZIP file of a [specific release](https://github.com/indiesoftby/defold-yagames/tags).**
+Open your `game.project` file and in the dependencies field add **a link to the ZIP file of a [specific release](https://github.com/indiesoftby/defold-yagames/releases).**

-**Note:** Use [version 0.8.1](https://github.com/indiesoftby/defold-yagames/releases/tag/0.8.1) for Defold <=1.3.7.

 ## Getting Started